wunderio/drupal-project/README.md

 - run one test class: `lando phpunit path/to/your/class/file.php`,
 - list groups: `lando phpunit --list-groups`,
 - run all the tests in a particular group: `lando phpunit --group Groupname`.

+### Secrets handling

+[Silta CLI](https://github.com/wunderio/silta-cli) is a command-line tool that helps you manage secrets and configurations for your Silta projects.
+You can use Silta CLI to encrypt and decrypt files with the following commands:

+- `silta secrets encrypt --file silta/silta.secret --secret-key=$SECRET_KEY` to encrypt a file.
+- `silta secrets decrypt --file silta/silta.secret --secret-key=$SECRET_KEY` to decrypt a file.
+- `silta secrets --help` for help.

+To use these commands, you need a secret key that is used to encrypt and decrypt the data.
+It can be specified with the `--secret-key` flag (defaults to the `SECRET_KEY` environment variable).
+It is strongly advised to use a custom key for each project to ensure security and avoid conflicts.

+You should use the following naming convention for your custom keys: `SEC_{PROJECT_NAME}_{CONTEXT}` where `CONTEXT` refers to the environment you are working on, such as `silta_dev` (development context) or `silta_finland` (production context).
+For example, if you are working on the `drupal-project` project in the `silta_dev` environment, you should use the `SEC_DRUPAL_PROJECT_SILTA_DEV` key.

+The `silta/silta.secret` file is a YAML file that contains the encrypted secrets for your project in the default `silta-dev` context.
+You can add more files for other contexts, such as `silta/silta-prod.secret` for the production context.